 Yamaha backs up the construction with a limited 3-year warranty, and smart buyers can plan on having the item in their care for years to come.
 The quality of the brand extends throughout their entire line of digital and upright pianos, and the YDP 161 Airus delivers in that regard.

 I came away impressed with the value and durability provided by the model, and am confident you will feel the same way after playing it for a few measures.
-Measured Success: Should you buy the YDP-161?
+Should you buy the YDP-161?
 If you’re in the market for a beginner or basic digital piano to get you started, then the YDP-161 is a great option.
 Its compact space and value-driven price point provide a great entry level model.

 Upgrading from the basic stand alone digital keyboards is a smart idea since the extra features and durable structure makes it more of a permanent piece (as opposed to a portable keyboard.)